-As the gut microbiome plays a significant function in the human body, the gut microbiome has been found to have an association to several diseases.
-Colorectal cancer (CRC) was one of them.
-The dysbiosis, a shift of the microbial community was observed in these patients.
-Although the changes have not been consistent across patients, (Cheng, Ling & Li, 2020) it was found that the patients have reduced diversity in their gut microbiome, via analysis from the stool samples, with a significant decrease of butyrate-producer, the Faecaelibacterium sp. and the Roseburia sp.
-(Kho and Lal, 2018).
-Microbial diversity in tumour tissue in CRC has also experienced changes.
-Other bacteria which is identified to have an association with CRC includes enterotoxigenic Bacteroides fragilis which was observed in 90% of CRC patients and Enterococcus faecalis.
-Both are observed to have a higher proportion in CRC cases as compared to the normal control.
-(Mima et al., 2017; Cheng, Ling & Li, 2020)The changes in the microbial community also provides insights of how the patients progressed, an increase of Fusobacterium nucleautum isnormally linked to a worse prognosis.
-(Cheng et al., 2020) Furthermore, fungal composition has also changed in the CRC patients.
-Although there is no new species or loss of a species observed, the abundance of the individual fungal species has changed, with an increased ratio of Basidiomycota to Ascomycota in CRC patients.
-(Oluwabukola Coker et al., 2019) The same study has also shown an increase of fungal class Malasseziomycetes and decrease of both fungal classes Saccharomycetes and Pneumocystidomycetes.
+In CRC patients, a shift of the gut microbial community (or dysbiosis) has been observed.
+Although the changes have not been consistent across patients, it was found that the patients have reduced diversity in their gut microbiome (Cheng, Ling & Li, 2020).
+In particular, a significant decrease of the Faecaelibacterium sp. and the Roseburia sp. was seen (Kho and Lal, 2018).
+Other bacteria identified to have an association with CRC include the enterotoxigenic Bacteroides fragilis (which was observed in 90% of CRC patients) and Enterococcus faecalis.
+Both are over-represented in CRC cases as compared to the normal control (Mima et al., 2017; Cheng, Ling & Li, 2020).
+Changes in the microbial community also seem to be linked to CRC progression.
+For example, an increase of Fusobacterium nucleautum is normally linked to a worse prognosis (Cheng et al., 2020).

-Studies on gut microbiome and CRC have been challenging as it is very difficult to replicate the microbiome environment as well as the tumour environment in vitro or in animal models.
-Some of the key reasons are due to the diversity of the gut microbiome and the complex interactions within the gut environment and tumour microenvironment which changes drastically overtime.
-With the advancement of sequencing technology such as 16s ribosomal RNA sequencing and the building of cloud data from researchers (i.e., European Metagenomics of the Human Intestinal Tract (MetaHIT) and the NIH-funded Human Microbiome Project (HMP)), (Shreiner et al., 2015) scientists are keen to learn the role of gut microbiome in CRC and how can the findings translate into clinical diagnosis, prognosis and most importantly, treatment of CRC to improve the survival rate and life quality of the patients.
+Studies on gut microbiome and CRC have been challenging as it is very difficult to replicate the microbiome environment.
+Some of the key reasons for this are the diversity of the gut microbiome and the complex interactions within the gut environment that change drastically over time.
+With the advancement of sequencing technology such as 16s ribosomal RNA sequencing, the building of cloud data from researchers (i.e., European Metagenomics of the Human Intestinal Tract (MetaHIT) and the NIH-funded Human Microbiome Project (HMP)) (Shreiner et al., 2015), research into the role of the gut microbiome in CRC is seeing huge interest.
+This research may translate into improved clinical diagnosis, prognosis and most importantly, treatment of CRC to increase the survival rate and life quality of CRC patients.

 Canani, R.B., Costanzo, M. Di, Leone, L., Pedata, M., et al. (2011) Potential beneficial effects of butyrate in intestinal and extraintestinal diseases.
 World Journal of Gastroenterology : WJG.
 [Online] 17 (12), 1519.
 Available from: doi:10.3748/WJG.V17.I12.1519 [Accessed: 5 October 2021].